Ellie Kammer was born in 1991 in Adelaide, Australia.

 In 2016 Kammer was selected as one of three artists to take part in the Loreto Spring Art Fair tradition, the ‘Loreto Star Portrait’.
 The selected artists were asked to paint or illustrate a portrait of a famous personality.
 The personality chosen was Chester Osborn of D’arenberg Wines and Kammer’s portrait was acquired by the sitter.

 Kammer was a finalist in the Emma Hack Art Prize (2017, 2018) and the Wyndham Art Prize (2018).
-Kammer was selected as a semi-finalist in the prestigious Doug Moran National Portrait Prize (2016) and won the Myself Prize in 2017.
+Kammer was selected as a semi-finalist in the prestigious Doug Moran National Portrait Prize (2016) and won the Myself Prize (2017) and People's Choice in the Emma Hack Art Prize in 2018

 Kammer Currently lives in Adelaide where she practices art full time.